gkrishnaks/WaybackEverywhere-Firefox/README.md

 *   If http://gnu.org is in 'Excludes' List --> http://gnu.org

 Over time (perhaps a few days of usage..), you can build this 'Excludes' list to suit your browsing habits.
-More information on 'Excludes' list available here [Exclude List](#Excludes-List)
+More information on 'Excludes' list available here [Exclude List](#excludes-list)

 Features
 --------

 *   **Popup menu** \- Use the Popup menu to add/remove site from Excludes list, temporarily disable WaybackEverywhere addon and open Settings and Help Pages.
 More information on Popup Menu available here [Popup Menu](#popup-menu)
 *   **Automatic Detection of Wayback Machine Site's Error Messages** \- Addon tries to detect messages displayed by Wayback Machine and either Saves a available page to Wayback or Adds the site to Exclude list based on the error message.
-More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#Auto-Detect-Wayback-Machine-Error-Messages
+More information on Automatic Detection of WM Error Messages available here [Auto-detect Wayback Machine Error Messages](#auto-detect-wayback-machine-error-messages)
 *   **Settings Page** \- Settings page allows you to add or remove a site from the excludes list, and also do factory reset.
 If you are interested, you can enable console logging from here.
-More information on Popup Menu available here [Settings Page](#settings)
+More information on Popup Menu available here [Settings Page](#edit-settings)